BGforgeNet/bg2-wildmage/README.md

 1. When the protagonist is a non-lawful Wild Mage, he'll have the chance to become a Spellshaper in the midst of combat, when he gets badly hurt.
 2. Lawful protagonists and other party members need to study Rhialto's spellbook.
 One of the spells - "Rhialto's Chaos Conduit" forces the same changes upon the caster, that happen spontaneously to a non-lawful protagonist.

 The Spellshaper is meant to be a kind of "rogueish" mage (or a "magey" rogue) as opposed to the standard "robe & pointy hat" fantasy wizard.
 The mage-avatar isn't fitting for this character (at least not for the Spellshaper I'm playing).

-So, you have the option to change appearance: female Spellshapers use the Thief avatar, male Spellshapers use the Cleric avatar.
+#### Original avatar
+The Spellshaper will look like a regular mage.
+#### Changed avatar
+- Female Spellshapers use the Thief avatar
+- Male Spellshapers use the Cleric avatar

 ### Misc spell changes